thinkst/canary-utils/Cloudflare/README.md

      - Edit _authString_ to be a unique string value.
 This will be used with the Fetch-Canary-Syslog.ps1 script
 ### Canary Setup
 1. Log in to your [Canary account](https://canary.tools)
-    - Click on the "Gear" and then "Global Settings" to go to the Global Settings page.
+    - Click on the "Gear" and then "Global Settings" to go to the Global Settings page
-    - Click on Webhooks and paste the canary-block URL from Cloudflare Setup step 5 into the "Generic" option.
+    - Click on Webhooks and paste the canary-receiver URL from Cloudflare Setup step 5 into the "Generic" option
     - Select custom headers and add a header called, "auth" with a value of "canhasauthenticated" [screenshot](https://github.com/Xorlent/Canary-Cloudflare/blob/main/CanaryWebhookConfig.png) and click "Add."
-      - You can easily change this default authentication value by editing the JavaScript within the canary-receiver Worker.
+      - You can easily change this default authentication value by editing the "authString" variable assignment within the canary-receiver Worker
 ### Powershell Syslog Fetcher Setup
-1. Download Canary-Fetch-Syslog.ps1 and Canary-Fetch-Syslog-Config.xml
+1. Download Fetch-Canary-Syslog.ps1 and Fetch-Canary-Syslog-Config.xml
 2. Right-click each file, select Properties, check "Unblock" and click "Ok"
 3. Edit the xml file in Notepad according to your environment
 4. Save the files to an appropriate location for execution
-5. Create a scheduled task to execute Canary-Fetch-Syslog.ps1 as often as you would like, and ensure the "Run In" location is set
+5. Create a scheduled task to execute Fetch-Canary-Syslog.ps1 as often as you would like, and ensure the "Run In" location is set

 ### Using/Testing
 - You can now trigger a Canary event